plan update 2020

-ARC and regional planning partners have prepared a draft update to the Atlanta Region’s Plan, which includes revised regional policies and transportation through 2050.
-More information, updated policies, and these draft project lists are available below.
+ARC and regional planning partners have prepared a draft update to the Atlanta Region’s Plan, which includes revised regional policies and transportation projects through 2050.
+More information, updated policies, and draft project lists are available below.

 To see what is in the current plan (approved in 2016), explore the currently adopted policies and projects.